 We will bear the costs of solicitation of proxies.
 We have retained Alliance Advisors for a fee of \$8,500 plus expenses to assist us in soliciting proxies from our shareholders and to verify certain records relating to the solicitation.
 We and our supervisory directors, officers, and selected other employees may also solicit proxies by mail, telephone, e-mail, or other means of communication.
 Supervisory directors, officers, and employees who help us in soliciting proxies will not be specially compensated for those services, but they may be reimbursed for their reasonable out-of-pocket expenses incurred in connection with their solicitation.
-We will request brokers, custodians, and fiduciaries to forward proxy soliciting material to the owners of our ordinary shares that they hold in their names and will reimburse these entities for their out-of-pocket expenses incurred in connection with the distribution of our proxy materials.
+We will request brokers, custodians, and fiduciaries to forward proxy soliciting material to the owners of our ordinary shares that they hold in their names and will reimburse these entities for their out-of-pocket expenses incurred in connection of our proxy materials.

-Householding of Annual Meeting Materials
+Householding of Meeting Materials

 Some banks, brokers, and other nominee record holders may participate in the practice of "householding" proxy statements and annual reports.
 This means that only one copy of our proxy statement and annual report to shareholders may be sent to multiple shareholders in your household.
-We will promptly deliver a separate copy of either document to you if you contact us at the following address or telephone number: Investor Relations, Vistaprint, 95 Hayden Avenue, Lexington, MA 02421, USA, telephone no. +1 781-652-6480.
-If you want to receive separate copies of the proxy statement or annual report to shareholders in the future, or if you are receiving multiple copies and would like to receive only one copy per household, you should contact your bank, broker, or other nominee record holder if you hold your shares in street name, or you may contact us at the above address or telephone number if you are a holder of record.
+We will promptly deliver a separate copy of either document to you if you contact us at the following address or telephone number: Investor Relations, Cimpress N.V., c/o Vistaprint USA, Incorporated, 95 Hayden Avenue, Lexington, MA 02421, USA, telephone no. +1 781-652-6480.
+If you want to receive separate copies of the proxy statement or annual report to shareholders in the future, or if you are receiving multiple copies and would like to receive only one copy per household, you should contact your bank, broker, or other nominee record holder.